Domain.com Review – The Pros and Cons

 The Good

 Affordable Pricing: Domain.com keeps entry costs reasonable.
-Common extensions like .com and .net are regularly offered at competitive first-year rates, with transparent renewal pricing.
+Common extensions like .com and .net are regularly offered at competitive first-year rates, with renewal pricing clearly shown during checkout.
 Many alternative TLDs run promotional first-year deals under $10, so you can choose a domain and price that fit your budget.

-Optional Domain Privacy + Protection: Domain.com offers WHOIS Domain Privacy to mask your personal contact details in public lookups and a transfer lock to help prevent hijacking.
-These are available together for a low annual fee per domain, which is helpful if you manage multiple sites and want straightforward protection without switching registrars.
+Optional Domain Privacy + Protection: Domain.com offers WHOIS Domain Privacy to mask your personal contact details in public lookups and a registrar lock to help prevent unauthorized transfers.
+These add-ons are typically priced around $8.99 per year per domain, which is helpful if you manage multiple sites and want straightforward protection without switching registrars.

 The Bad